How to use a digital whiteboard effectively in your training sessions

 The whiteboard has been a timeless and invaluable tool for collaboration, announcements, demonstrations, and more.
 Found in nearly every office space, lecture hall, and even the odd kitchen fridge, the whiteboard excels because of the flexibility in use that it offers.

 With such a large scope of what can be achieved with a regular whiteboard, it’s hard to imagine how to elevate it further beyond its standard format.
 But with the constant development and evolution of technologies, we’ve been able to transform some of our oldest tools into a new light.
-The whiteboard then received its own evolution through the digitization of its process, allowing people to use the board in its intuitive nature while also introducing new capabilities that can only be done on a virtual platform.
+The whiteboard then received its own evolution through the digitization of its process, allowing people to use the digital whiteboard in its intuitive nature while also introducing new capabilities that can only be done on a collaboration platform.

 With the proliferation of remote learning and working, there is now a surging demand for tools that can better accommodate individual training developments regardless of where they might be (and even what timezone they might be in).
 This is where teaching and training with a digital whiteboard can come in handy.